suiji/Arborist/README.md

 #### Notes
-- Rborist version 0.2-2 has been sent to CRAN.
+- Rborist version 0.2-2 passes all 12 CRAN builds.

+#### Known issues in 0.2-2
+- An autocompression error yields low-quality predictions for two-valued numerical predictors with categorical response.
+A suitable workaround is to turn off autocompression by specifying "autoCompress = 1.0" at training.

 ### Python